 If you want to enter the field of professional audio, Barbara recommends figuring out how you like to learn.
-“For me it was school, but if that isn’t your thing.. then go out and meet some people.
+“For me it was school, but if that isn’t your thing, then go out and meet some people.
 Be outgoing, but not arrogant.
-Be open to learn, be open to try things.
+Be open to learning, be open to trying things.
 When things get tough…don’t give up.
 Keep learning and keep doing it.
 Listen to the good advice and throw away the negativity.
-Learn from your mistakes and you will become better than you ever imagined. “
+Learn from your mistakes, and you will become better than you ever imagined. “

 Must have skills:

-- People skills is first and most important.
-This is a business of who you know and building a network is key.
+People skills are first and most important.
+This is a business of who you know and building a network is critical.